vapvarun/wbcom-essential/readme.txt

 This plugin does not require any specific plugin.
 However, this plugin supports Elementor if active.

 == Changelog ==
+= 3.9.1 =
+* Updated icons library for enhanced design flexibility.
+* Managed icon size in the posts carousel widget.
+* Added slider dots and arrow icons for improved navigation.

 = 3.9.0 =
 * Fix: Removed duplicate color control to prevent styling conflicts.
 * Improvement: Integrated global color support for consistent styling across the theme.